tasoskalogero/BlackboxChain/README.md

 #### I want to..

 ##### Perform a Computation
-From the menu on top, click on the `Computation` tab and then:
+From the menu on top, click `Computation` and then:

 1) Upload your public key